Have you ever tried a tofu scramble? Now you can, and you might end up loving it!

 It’s Friday!
 Big weekend plans for you?

-I’m looking forward to another relaxing weekend at home, likely cooking, reading, relaxing and studying (yes, I am getting closer and closing to launching this).
+I’m looking forward to another relaxing weekend at home, likely cooking, reading, relaxing and studying.
 Next week is going to be so busy!
 I’m headed to Long Beach for the Mega IIN Conference, and then staying in Los Angeles a few days for work.
 Super excited, but really just need some downtime before I head out.

 I’m starting the weekend off today with a long overdue trip to Whole Foods, followed by a quick stop at Trader Joes.
 Between the two, I am confident I would never need another grocery store as long as I lived.
 Unfortunately, we live far from both.
 I have a list of things to get at both….I’ll share them later.